Superpower (horse): 1989: three-year-old season

 As a three-year-old Superpower was campaigned exclusively over sprint distances and although he failed to win in four starts he produced some good performances in defeat.
 Ives rode him in his first three races.
-On his debut he was matched against older horses in the Palace House Stakes at Newmarket in May and put up oe of his best efforts as he took the lead two furlongs out before being run down in the final strides and beaten a head by the four-year-old filly Silver Fling.
+On his debut he was matched against older horses in the Palace House Stakes at Newmarket in May and put up one of his best efforts as he took the lead two furlongs out before being run down in the final strides and beaten a head by the four-year-old filly Silver Fling.
 He finished fourth in the Temple Stakes at Sandown later in May and was then off the course for more than two months before running ninth in the King George Stakes.
 After another lengthy break he ended his career by coming home sixth of the eleven runners in the Diadem Stakes at Ascot in September.